yoshinorisano/chatgpt-simple-todo-plugin/README.md

 [...]
 ```

 11. Copy the OpenAPI specification and paste it into [Swagger Editor](https://editor.swagger.io/) to convert json to yaml.
+Then, the Swagger Editor will pop up the dialog "Would you like to convert your JSON into YAML?" and hit OK button.
 Create `openapi.yaml` on the top directory and paste the yaml.

 12. Almost done.
 All you need to do is to register the plugin with ChatGPT.
 Open ChatGPT and then open `Plugin store` and then click `Develop your own plugin`.
 After that, follow the instruction shown in the display.